This dashboard represents COVID tests being administered by Catholic University in the Spring 2021 semester.

 For more information on who can get tested on campus and the testing process, visit the Student Affairs FAQ on testing.

-Student Health Services (SHS) is open Monday through Friday from 9 a.m. to 5 p.m. and most Saturdays from 9 a.m. until 1 p.m.
+Normal open hours for SHS are Monday through Friday from 9 a.m. to 5 p.m. and most Saturdays from 9 a.m. until 1 p.m.
 For the health and safety of all patients and staff, students must call SHS at 202-319-5744 to speak with a staff member if they have a health-related concern.
 SHS will determine if the student needs to be scheduled for an appointment and will make the necessary arrangements.
 When arriving for a scheduled appointment, students will need to call the office when they arrive.